Clastify logo

 When not to use them

 These equations only work for uniform angular acceleration.
-If the torque changes so that (\alpha) is non-uniform, use a graph, energy, angular momentum, or calculus-style reasoning instead of forcing these equations onto the situation.
+If the torque changes so that α\alpha is non-uniform, don’t force the equations onto the problem; use a graph, energy, angular momentum, or calculus-style reasoning instead.

 The rotational equivalent of mass — with a warning

 Mass by itself doesn’t decide the value.
-Put the same mass close to the axis and the moment of inertia is smaller than if that mass sits farther away.
-That’s why a skater spins faster when they pull in their arms, and why flywheels often carry much of their mass near the rim.
+Put the same mass close to the axis and the moment of inertia is smaller than if that mass sits far from the axis.
+That is why a skater spins faster after pulling in their arms, and why flywheels often keep much of their mass near the rim.

 Image